gustofied/P2Engine/p2engine/README.md

 6. **Engine**: Starts the main runtime engine
 7. **CLI**: Launches the interactive shell

-So yes when the script is ran, we are dropped into the interactive CLI of P2Engine.
-And it's here we can start playing around.
+So yes, when the script is run, you are dropped into the interactive CLI of P2Engine, where you can start experimenting.

 #### Basic Usage